ShinyGible/shiny/README.md

 ## 1. For user:

-If you meet some bugs,
+If you get in trouble with some bugs,
 try to reset your config setting by url paramerter `reset=1`:
 `https://rplus.github.io/pokemongo-shiny/?reset=1`